kashimanami/Tarot-card/README.md

 ---
 This page is "Fortune-telling of Tarot card".
 I will do a tarot reading💡
-After, I will drow pictures of Tarot card.
+After, I will drow pictures of Tarot card🎨